 Meet Whitman!
-Whitman or Whit is 26 years old and lives in Melrose, MA.
+Whitman or Whit lives in Melrose, MA.
 He loves to RIDE his bike- a recumbent willed to him from his grandfather.
 It gives him his physical freedom to cruise the neighborhood and maintain his social connections while singing his happy tunes.
 Whit is a loyal New England sports fan; he practices his math by calculating points needed to tie or won.
 He is also tech savvy and enjoys games and communication apps on his iPad … word challenges to weather forecasts to video chats with special peers.
 Whitman takes pride in his work and never misses a scheduled chore at home or at his program; recycling – to laundry – to yard work – to dishes; he is the most responsible member of the household!

 Awareness is empowering … while physical attributes of CdLS are recognizable, it is the more silent traits of the syndrome that can be the most challenging.
 As a higher functioning individual with CdLS, the struggle to connect with peers is trying; the anxiety can be crippling; the inability to verbally communicate is extremely limiting.

 Inclusive cultures take patience, awareness, openness.
 Inquisitiveness is welcome.
 Be considerate of situations that may not resemble your own.
 Invite differences into your life and you’ll grow from the opportunity.

 The challenge is real but made easier with understanding and compassion.